Below are the top MCS tips for attending career fairs:

 - Explore which organizations will be attending by logging into Crimson Careers > Events > Type=”Career Fairs & Expos.”
 Search and filter on things like who is looking for Master’s students and who is hiring for internships and/or full-time roles, read brief descriptions, and explore employer websites.

 - Be prepared to ask questions about the organization and the role.
 Questions like: “what kind of projects do interns work on?” – not questions like: “do you have any internships for sophomores?”
 Our Expand Your Network resources will help you approach this.

 - Review MCS information on professionalism and plan to dress “business casual” for a fair.

 - Bring copies of your resume.
 Some employers will collect a copy; others won’t.
 Regardless, preparing your resume helps you articulate your skills when it comes time to speak to an organization representative.

 - Feel free to eavesdrop!
 Hearing other students ask questions will help you learn what success looks like.
 You can also start with a different employer before speaking with the one you are most excited about – this gives you a chance to practice.

 - Cast a wide net!
 The fair gives you an efficient way to compare and contrast multiple opportunities.
 You can learn a lot by exploring different employers and different industries.
 You may assume you are interested in one thing, but realize you also like something else.

-We also recommend that you review the recent OCS Career Fair Success webinar hosted on August 30th by three of our career advisers.
-You may also want to review this OCS PAF’s pre-pandemic advice.
+We also recommend that you review the recent MCS Career Fair Success webinar hosted by our career advisers.